Animation / The Elm-Chanted Forest

 - Art Initiates Life: The Enchanted Elm gives Peter a magical paintbrush that can paint living pictures.

-- Artistic License - Biology: Thistle reasons that the reason the Cactus King is so mean is that he has never blossomed before, and is thus unfulfilled.
+- Artistic License – Biology: Thistle reasons that the reason the Cactus King is so mean is that he has never blossomed before, and is thus unfulfilled.
 However, when he finally does blossom, the flowers come out of his spines.
 Cacti flower from specially grown stalks off their bodies, not their spikes!
+Not that biology has a lot to with ancient spirits.

-- Bears Are Bad News: Thistle tries to get a football-playing bear to tackle Peter.
+- Bears are Bad News: Thistle tries to get a football-playing bear to tackle Peter.
 However, neither the bear nor Thistle really is that bad.

 - Berserk Button: Do NOT mention beavers in front of the Cactus King.